-Buying a Vacation Home: 4 Critical Factors to Consider
+Buying a Vacation Home: 4 Critical Factors & Expert Advice

-So, you’ve finally found your dream house.
+So, you’ve finally found your dream vacation house.
 Sure, it may need a little work — okay, a lot of work — but you’re confident it will all be worth it in the end.
 That is, until your home renovation projects start to go down the toilet (or worse, the toilet starts falling through the floor).
-Here’s how to know if the home you are considering could be a great investment, or just a great way to empty your wallet.
+Buying a vacation home?
+Here’s how to know if the property you’re considering is a great investment, or just a great way to empty your wallet.

-Is A Fixer-Upper the Right Choice For You?
+Factor 1: Is a Fixer-Upper the Right Choice for You?

 The right fixer-upper can be a great investment and a lot of fun.

-The rise of seemingly simple, yet stylish home renovation television shows has made many homeowners eager to transform rough diamonds into neighborhood jewels.
+The rise of home renovation television shows has made many homeowners eager to transform rough diamonds into neighborhood jewels.
 Couple this with the improved job market and an upswing in home values, and you have a tidal wave of homeowners willing to invest in fixer-upper dwellings.

 In 2018, homeowners reported an average of $7,560 or more on major home improvements, up 17% over the previous year.
-But that doesn’t mean that these projects always go as planned — not everything gets wrapped up as quickly and neatly as it does on television.
-The same Home Advisor study shows an average of $416 on emergency spending.
+But that doesn’t mean these projects always go as planned — the same Home Advisor study shows an average of $416 on emergency spending.
 What many homeowners believe to be a simple “fixer-upper” can quickly turn into a “money pit,” transforming a dream project into an expensive nightmare.

 Probably the most important advice to consider when buying a vacation home — advice that may fly directly in the face of economics and market dynamics — is to choose a property that you absolutely love.
 Yes, researching average nightly prices and occupancy rates helps in identifying a property that will generate cash flow.
 But way deeper than that is an owner's affection for the home and the surrounding area.
 An owner's pride for their vacation rental seeps into all layers of the business: if you have it, all the other cards fall into place.